alaingoldman/dinosaurs/README.md

-# Meteor Killed the Dinosaurs
+# Meteor.js Killed the Dinosaurs

 This application is no longer hosted on a public github repository.